openstack/training-guides/doc/upstream-training/source/slides/workflow-training-contribution-process.rst

 - Join the project's IRC channel
     - https://wiki.openstack.org/wiki/IRC
 - Look at open reviews
-- Join the openstack-dev mailing list
+- Join the openstack-discuss mailing list

 .. note::
    Each project has its own purpose & culture.